 Survivors: Finish Well

-“Survivor” is a popular television show on CBS.
+“Survivor” was a popular television show on CBS.
 A number of men and women are “stranded” on a deserted island and each week someone is voted off by the group.
 The last person left wins a million dollars.

 Towards the end of his ministry Paul composed his final, powerful words: “I have fought the good fight, I have finished the race, I have kept the faith.”